Trying to understand something that's not defined here? Ask us in a message — and we can add it to the list 🙂

 The companies feature lets you group all your users from one company together so you can filter and message them more easily — but you can also use it to group any set of users together.

 Keep reading: Group your users by company

 An overview of your data on users within a company — updated in real time — so you can see the history and current state of your relationship with the company as a whole.

 Our simple interface for composing messages and replies to users or leads.
 You’ll see the same composer when you’re writing in-app, email or push messages, and when you’re sending replies from the inbox.

 A conversation happens when someone sends a message and another person replies.
 A user, lead or a teammate can start a conversation.
 You can see your conversations in your inbox in Intercom, and users and leads see their conversations in Intercom Messenger.

-The conversation list gives you lightweight control of conversations even if you don’t have Intercom Respond's Inbox.
+The conversation list gives you lightweight control of conversations even if you don’t have our Inbox product.
 You can see and reply to conversations, see when your teammates are replying, and sort open, closed and snoozed conversations.
 You'll find the conversation list in Intercom's Platform (behind the Intercom logo).